harryjubb/arpeggio/README.md

 https://doi.org/10.1016/j.jmb.2016.12.004.
 (http://www.sciencedirect.com/science/article/pii/S0022283616305332)

 **Note:** This repository is not currently under active development, however pull requests and issues are welcome.
-Arpeggio is usable with the instructions below: however this is a more up-to-date and refactored version developed by the wwPDB available at https://github.com/PDBeurope/arpeggio.
+Arpeggio is usable with the instructions below: however there is a more up-to-date and refactored version developed by the wwPDB available at https://github.com/PDBeurope/arpeggio.

 - If you would like to run the original version, or use with Docker or use the web service, please follow the instructions below
 - If you would like to run a more up-to-date version with Python 3.x support, mmCIF support, and more recent bug fixes, using Anaconda, it's recommended to use https://github.com/PDBeurope/arpeggio